 I am a PhD Candidate in comparative political economy.
 My research focuses primarily on business influence in politics, with an emphasis on regulation, corruption, and energy policy.
 I am also interested in the use of data science tools and methods of causal inference in political economy research.
-My research has been published or is forthcoming in the American Political Science Review and British Journal of Political Science, among others.
+My research has been published in the American Political Science Review and British Journal of Political Science, among others.

 Prior to Yale, I worked as a Data Scientist for TrueCar, Inc., as an economic consultant at Compass Lexecon, and as a researcher at Stanford University.
 I hold B.A. degrees in Political Economy and Asian Studies (Japan) from UC Berkeley.

 - Incerti, Trevor.
-“Corruption information and vote share: A meta-analysis and lessons for experimental design,” American Political Science Review (2020): 1-14.
+“Corruption information and vote share: A meta-analysis and lessons for experimental design.”
+American Political Science Review (2020): 1-14.

 - Incerti, Trevor, Daniel Mattingly, Frances Rosenbluth, Seiki Tanaka, and Jiahua Yue. ‘‘Hawkish partisans: How political parties shape nationalist conflicts in China and Japan.’’
 British Journal of Political Science (2020): 1-22.